wazuh/wazuh-documentation/source/upgrade-guide/upgrading-wazuh.rst

 .. note:: Root user privileges are required to execute all the commands described below.

-To upgrade the Wazuh manager, choose the appropriate tab for the desired package manager:
+To upgrade the Wazuh manager, choose your package manager and follow the instructions.

 .. tabs::